linkedbuildingdata/SummerSchoolOfLDAC/Notebooks/03-06-IntroToLinkedData-Exercises.md

 Extend the dataset using some of the terms you defined in the ontology in Assignment 2.

 ### Task 3.3
-Copy the content of the sample data file "todaysroom.ttl" in the "Triples" tab of the SPARQL-visualiser and visualize the defined data.
+Copy the content of the sample data file [todaysroom.ttl](../data/introToLinkedData-Exercises/todaysroom.ttl) in the "Triples" tab of the SPARQL-visualiser and visualize the defined data.
 What is vocabulary, what is data?
 Add content in the data tab based on what you have learnt in assignments 1 and 2.
 Try to define the room as good as possible, and try to query and visualize the data.

 ### Recap
-Note: When using terminology of an ontology in a SPARQL query, the namespace of that ontology must be defined as demonstrated below.
-Here the prefix “ldac” is defined with the namespace of our ontology.
+When using terminology of an ontology in a SPARQL query, the namespace of that ontology must be defined as demonstrated below.
+Here the prefix "ldac" is defined with the namespace of our ontology.
 Defining such prefixes in SPARQL is slightly different from defining them in TTL (e.g. PREFIX vs. @prefix).

 ```
 PREFIX ldac: <https://ldac2019.summerschool.net/buildingontology#>